Comparing EAU Technologies (OTCMKTS:EAUI) & Diversey (NASDAQ:DSEY)

-Diversey (NASDAQ:DSEY – Get Rating) and EAU Technologies (OTCMKTS:EAUI – Get Rating) are both basic materials companies, but which is the better business?
-We will compare the two companies based on the strength of their analyst recommendations, institutional ownership, valuation, earnings, risk, dividends and profitability.
+Diversey (NASDAQ:DSEY – Get Rating) and EAU Technologies (OTCMKTS:EAUI – Get Rating) are both basic materials companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, analyst recommendations, risk, earnings, dividends, valuation and profitability.

 Institutional and Insider Ownership

 97.7% of Diversey shares are owned by institutional investors.
-3.1% of Diversey shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+3.1% of Diversey shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

+Diversey has a beta of 1.16, meaning that its share price is 16% more volatile than the S&P 500.
+Comparatively, EAU Technologies has a beta of -0.61, meaning that its share price is 161% less volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Diversey and EAU Technologies, as provided by MarketBeat.
+This is a breakdown of current ratings for Diversey and EAU Technologies, as reported by MarketBeat.

 |Sell Ratings